-Under the framework established by the IRS in Revenue Procedures 2002-21 and 2003-86, a PEO may establish a multiple employer plan that benefits worksite employees.
-Each client organization has the ability to join the MEP as an adopting employer with respect to its worksite employees.
+Under the framework established by the IRS in Revenue Procedures 2002-21 and 2003-86, an association may establish an MEP that benefits its members.
+Each member (business) has the ability to join the MEP as an adopting employer.
+An MEP helps both the association and its membership by allowing the association to increase its value, help members and employees to obtain retirement readiness, and increase member retention.
+Associations can also use their MEP as a recruitment tool.